-Hi, my name is Givelle Lamano and I’m the principle attorney at Lamano Law Office.
+Hi, my name is Givelle Lamano and I’m the principal attorney at Lamano Law Office.
 The goal of this video is to tell you what you need to do to clean up your record.
 There are generally two avenues to clean up your criminal record.
 The first one is called a penal code 1203.4 and the second one is called a penal code 851.8.

 The first one is called a motion to dismiss in the interest of justice.
 It’s important for you to understand what this is going to look like on your criminal record.
 In the event that an employer or somebody who’s doing a background check wants to look you up.